Rhebokskloof Wine Estate,

 To qualify as a member, you must buy at least 24 bottles of Rhebokskloof wine per year.
 Members receive 15% discount on cellar door prices for wines purchased through the club.

 The Rhebok restaurant, has long been popular with locals for its delicious seasonal food, paired with Rhebokskloof wines.
-Diners can enjoy the view from the terrace as they enjoy breakfast, lunch or dinner, or be served by the fireplace inside the restaurant.
+Diners can enjoy the view from the terrace as they enjoy breakfast or lunch, or be served by the fireplace inside the restaurant.

 The restaurant’s emphasis is on South African cuisine with a contemporary twist.